alansberman/tweet_analyser/README.md

 # tweet_analyser

-A small API that uses a trained ```scikit-learn``` classifier to perform sentiment analysis on tweets.
+A small API that uses a trained ```scikit-learn``` classifier to perform sentiment analysis on tweet-like objects.
 These tweets are added to a MySQL database 'Tweets'.

 A ```scikit-learn MultinomialNB``` classifier trained on the _Sentiment140_ tweets dataset is used to classify